alphagov/government-service-design-manual/service-manual/domain-names/https.md

 ## HTTPS

 Many services will collect personal information from users.
 It’s very important that this information can’t be intercepted by malicious third parties as it travels over the Internet.

 Therefore, all services accessed through service.gov.uk domains (including APIs) MUST only be accessible through secure connections.
 For web-based services this means HTTPS only (often referred to by the acronyms TLS or SSL, which both refer to the protocol underpinning these secure connections).
 Services MUST NOT accept HTTP connections under any circumstances.

 ### Strict Transport Security

+Strict Transport Security or [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) is an extension to the HTTPS protocol that tells web browsers that they should make extra efforts to verify the security of a
+connection: they should assume for a specified period that all connections with this server should be via HTTPS and shouldn't accept mixed content (where some content on a page is served via HTTPS and some via HTTP).
+This provides an extra level of assurance about the integrity of the connection.

 Once a service manager has verified that their HTTPS setup is working fine they SHOULD enable [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) on the production domains (`www.`, `admin.` and `assets.`), by setting HTTP an HTTP response header such as

     Strict-Transport-Security: max-age=1209600, includeSubDomains;

 representing a commitment to HTTPS-only traffic for 14 days.
 Once the service manager is confident that HSTS is configured correctly, you SHOULD increase the commitment to months or years:

     Strict-Transport-Security: max-age=31536000, includeSubDomains;

 ### Verification

-Ssl vendors vary but regardless of which service you choose to use, you’ll need to validate your purchase with the vendor.
+In order to provide your service over HTTPS you will need to purchase a certificate (or certificates) from a recognised vendor.
+SSL vendors vary but regardless of which service you choose to use, you’ll need to validate your purchase with the vendor.
 The simplest method is usually to request that an email be sent to the registrant email address listed in whois.
 Alternatively, your vendor may offer you a list of pre-approved email addresses to choose from.
 The GDS Infrastructure team can validate requests sent to the following addresses:

     hostmaster@digital.cabinet-office.gov.uk
     webops@digital.cabinet-office.gov.uk